nixworks/public/news/2009/10/23/README.md

 ##### Swiss Government
 ### [ The Swiss Government says that the United States has formally requested the extradition of film director Roman Polanski for having unlawful sex with an underage girl in 1977. ](/news/2009/10/23/the-swiss-government-says-that-the-united-states-has-formally-requested-the-extradition-of-film-director-roman-polanski-for-having-unlawful.md)
-_Context: Roman Polanski, United States, 1977, extradition, sex, Swiss Government_
+_Context: extradition, Roman Polanski, United States, sex, 1977, Swiss Government_

 ##### Peshawar
 ### [ A huge explosion rips through an upmarket area of Peshawar in Pakistan. ](/news/2009/10/23/a-huge-explosion-rips-through-an-upmarket-area-of-peshawar-in-pakistan.md)
-_Context: Peshawar, Pakistan_
+_Context: Pakistan, Peshawar_

 ##### Oil refinery fire
 ### [ A huge explosion occurs at an oil refinery in Catao, Puerto Rico. ](/news/2009/10/23/a-huge-explosion-occurs-at-an-oil-refinery-in-catano-puerto-rico.md)
-_Context: Puerto Rico, Catao, oil refinery, oil refinery fire_
+_Context: oil refinery fire, Catao, Puerto Rico, oil refinery_

 ##### Vitit Muntarbhorn
 ### [ Vitit Muntarbhorn, United Nations Special Rapporteur for North Korea, says the country should improve its "abysmal" rights record, adding it should provide food to over 8 million citizens. ](/news/2009/10/23/vitit-muntarbhorn-united-nations-special-rapporteur-for-north-korea-says-the-country-should-improve-its-abysmal-rights-record-adding-i.md)